bandonga/bandonga.github.io/_drafts/RHCSA/02-essencial.md

 Historically, a *terminal* was a single keyboard and monitor plugged into a dedicated serial console port on a computer used for direct communication at a low level with the operating system, such as the [VT100](https://en.wikipedia.org/wiki/Computer_terminal).
 Early user terminals connected to computers were electromechanical teleprinters/teletypewriters (TeleTYpewriter, TTY).
 As unix/linux systems added better multiprocessing and windowing systems, this terminal concept was abstracted into software.

-The Linux kernel supports multiple *virtual consoles*, which act as separate terminals, but which access the same physical keyboard and display and can be accessed simultaneously.
+The Linux kernel supports multiple **virtual consoles**, which act as separate terminals, but which access the same physical keyboard and display and can be accessed simultaneously.
 The console (and virtual consoles) are implemented by the VT subsystem of the Linux kernel, and do not rely on any user space software.
-This is in contrast to a *terminal emulator*, which is a user space process that emulates a terminal, and is typically used in a graphical display environment.
+This is in contrast to a **terminal emulator**, which is a user space process that emulates a terminal, and is typically used in a graphical display environment.
+*xterm* is the standard terminal emulator for the *X Window System*.
+A user can have many different invocations of xterm running at once on the same display, each of which provides independent I/O for the shell.

 Generally, there is no reason to leave the default virtual console for graphical installations unless you are attempting to diagnose installation problems.
 Uusually the first six virtual consoles provide a text terminal with a login prompt to a Unix shell.
 The graphical X Window System starts in the seventh virtual console.

 Of these virtual consoles, the first one is used as the default console.
 It is commonly known as the virtual console tty1 and it has a corresponding device file in the `/dev/tty1`.
 In the graphical environment, you need touse `Ctrl+Alt+Function` key to switch the Virtual Console.
 To open `/dev/tty2` use `Ctrl+Alt+F2` .
 To get back to the graphical console, you can use the `Alt+F6`.

 For terminal windows that are started from a graphical environment, pseudo terminals are started, referred to using numbers in the /dev/pts directory.
-The first terminal window that is started from a graphical environment shows as /dev/pts/1, the second terminal windows is /dev/pts/2, as show using the `tty` command
+The first terminal window that is started from a graphical environment shows as `/dev/pts/1`, the second terminal windows is `/dev/pts/2`, as show using the `tty` command

 ### Shell Basics